BiscyberA/Credential-Scan-Nessus-Homelab/README.md

 <br />

 <h2>Remediation</h2>
-I disable remote registry, disabled SMB shares, Enabled user account control, deleted LocalAccountTokenFilterPolicy from the Registry, run Windows update and run the scan again
+I disable remote registry, disabled SMB shares, Enabled user account control, deleted LocalAccountTokenFilterPolicy from the Registry, run Windows update and run the scan again.
+If most of the vulnerabilty requires you to run an update of a system or third-party application. it is best to automate a script to run these update instead of individually updating them.

 Scan Completed: Showing Scan Details :Color Coding severity of Vulnerability:<br/>
 <img src="https://imgur.com/zqYgTGP.png" height="80%" width="80%" />